hackuniverse3/Automate-form-submission/README.md

 ## .NET Integration

 A .NET client library is included in the `DotNetClientExample` directory for easy integration with C# applications.
+The client includes a verification step to allow users to confirm the check information before submission.

+### Features

+- Easy API integration with .NET applications
+- Built-in verification step for user confirmation
+- Support for card reader integration
+- Windows Forms UI for interactive verification
+- Error handling and logging

-### Usage Example
+### Console Application Usage

 ```csharp
 // Create client with default URL (Vercel deployment)